-Eating breakfast is a little bit like filling a near-empty car with gas – with a good breakfast in your “tank”, you’re fueled for the rest of the day.
-Without breakfast, you’ll get started but, like that near-empty car, soon you’ll be sputtering, running out of energy and looking anywhere for a re-fill – and for most people, that usually means another cup of coffee, along with an unhealthy, high-carb snack and then eating too much at lunch and dinner.
+Eating breakfast is a little bit like filling a near-empty car with gas; with a good breakfast in your “tank”, you’re fueled for the rest of the day.
+Without breakfast, you’ll get started but, like that near-empty car, soon you’ll be sputtering, running out of energy, and looking anywhere for a re-fill.
+For most people, that usually means another cup of coffee, along with an unhealthy, high-carb snack and then eating too much at lunch and dinner.

 The notion that breakfast is the most important meal of the day is just as true – if not more – for children as it is for adults.
 A number of research studies have concluded that starting each day with a good breakfast has an important, positive impact on a child’s development, both physically and mentally.
 One study, published in 2005 in the Journal of the American Dietetic Association, found that “children who reported eating breakfast on a consistent basis tended to have superior nutritional profiles than their breakfast-skipping peers…were less likely to be overweight…[and that] breakfast consumption may improve cognitive function related to memory, test grades, and school attendance.”

 No!
 People on diets often think that skipping meals is a good way to help them lose weight.
 In fact, the opposite is true, and skipping breakfast is an almost sure-fire way to sabotage a diet.
 Studies in the US and overseas have found that skipping breakfast can lower the body’s metabolism, which means that calories get burned off more slowly, which means less weight lost.
 Additionally, people who skip breakfast, even if they’re supposedly dieting, are more likely to overeat later in the day and snack late at night.
 Also, since skipping breakfast has a negative impact on overall energy levels, if you skip breakfast there’s more of a chance that you’ll skip exercising as well.